DSPy

 Optimization

 DSPy is most distinctive when it treats prompts and demonstrations as learnable parts of a program.
-Given representative inputs and a metric, DSPy optimizers can synthesize examples, propose instructions, explore variants, and in some cases prepare data for fine-tuning.
+Given representative inputs and a metric, DSPy optimizers can synthesize examples, propose instructions, explore variants, track intermediate trials, and in some cases prepare data for fine-tuning.

 MIPRO, introduced in 2024, optimized instructions and demonstrations for multi-stage language-model programs without needing module-level labels or gradients.
-GEPA, introduced in 2025 and revised in 2026, used natural-language reflection and evolutionary search to improve prompts from trajectories, tool calls, outputs, and task feedback.
-These systems show DSPy's broader direction: moving from static prompting toward measurable, iterative optimization of language-model programs.
+DSPy's MIPROv2 documentation describes joint instruction and few-shot optimization with bootstrapped examples, task-grounded proposals, and Bayesian optimization.
+GEPA, introduced in 2025 and revised in 2026, uses natural-language reflection and evolutionary search to improve textual components from trajectories, tool calls, outputs, and task feedback.

 This does not mean DSPy removes judgment from AI engineering.
 It changes the site of judgment.
-The developer must still choose data, metrics, modules, failure thresholds, cost budgets, model providers, and deployment controls.
+The developer must still choose data, metrics, train and validation splits, held-out tests, modules, failure thresholds, cost budgets, model providers, and deployment controls.
+Optimizer gains should be reported against the exact model, dataset, metric, budget, and compiled artifact that produced them.

 Why It Matters